jeongah-jasmine-lee/cs690r/README.md

 - **3D animated skeleton sequences**
 - **Error heatmaps across joints or frames**

-💡 *Tip*: Use `matplotlib.animation` to animate skeletons frame by frame.
-You can refer to the "Visualize MoCap" section in the Jupyter notebook for starter code.

 ## 🛰️ VirtualIMU: Synthesizing IMU Data from MoCap

 📄 [IEEE Paper: VirtualIMU](https://ieeexplore.ieee.org/document/10331242)